Corbelli/PredictabilityCrawler/docs/source/index.rst

 This is the documentation for the Julia code of the Predictability Crawler Framework.
 The Framework is a general approach to adapt Supervised Machine Learning to scenarios where a significant portion of the data has no structure at all.
-It first example application was in to study the predictable regimes in the Stock Market.
+It's first example application was in to study the predictable regimes in the Stock Market.

 The links to the corresponding scientific materiasl are: